Chart Color Schemes

 South Bega Urban Land Release Planning Proposal

-Council-led planning proposal to rezone approximately 279 hectares of land south of Bega to facilitate around 2,200 new homes across three new neighbourhoods, with supporting retail centres, commercial areas, local shops, public spaces, and infrastructure including roads, utilities and open spaces.
-The proposal follows the adopted Bega Structure Plan 2024 and includes a Draft Affordable Housing Contribution Scheme proposing 2% of land value increase be reinvested into affordable housing.
-The development will offer a variety of densities, lot sizes and dwelling types to meet the needs of first home buyers, families, single-person households, seniors and key workers.
-Currently on public exhibition with feedback closing November 2, 2025, and final decision expected by July 2026.
+A Council-led planning proposal to rezone approximately 279 hectares of land south of Bega to facilitate approximately 2,200 new homes across three new neighbourhoods: Eastern, Central, and Western precincts.
+The project implements the Bega Structure Plan 2024, incorporating low-density and rural residential housing, commercial zones, and 18 hectares of public open space.
+It includes a Draft Affordable Housing Contribution Scheme requiring 2% of land value increases to be reinvested into affordable housing.
+The development is designed to provide 25-30 years of housing supply with varied densities and lot sizes to support first home buyers, seniors, and key workers.

 Low and Mid-Rise Housing Policy